 UNT police patrol the campus 24 hours a day, seven days a week, in vehicles, on bicycles and on foot.
 At night, the campus is well lit, and students may ride the night shuttle, request pick up from e-ride or call the UNT police for an escort, if needed.
 Sixty-nine emergency phones located throughout campus provide direct access to the campus police dispatcher at all times.

 Students should sign up for the Eagle Alert system for information about campus closings and emergency situations affecting the safety and well-being of people on and around the campus.
 Voice and text messages are sent to all students who have provided current contact information.

-UNT’s Health and Wellness Center offers a full-service primary care clinic, with full-time physicians and nurses to manage your student’s care and treatment.
+UNT’s Health and Wellness Center offers a full-service primary care clinic with licensed physicians, nurse practitioners and nurses to manage your student’s care and treatment.
 Our licensed medical and support staff provides services including: